 In January 1990, at the age of 16, Commander William A. Dixon began his career with the Menlo Park Police Department as a Police Explorer.
 From those early days, Commander Dixon advanced to the role of records officer, city service officer, police officer, field training officer, detective, sergeant, administrative sergeant, and finally into his current position as Patrol Operations Commander.

-In 2003, Dixon was selected as one of the first members of the department’s newly formed Narcotics Enforcement Team.
-During his time with NET, he qualified as a court recognized expert in the area of narcotics sales and use.
-He was also the first Menlo Park officer to be certified by the International Association of Chiefs of Police as a drug recognition expert.
+In 2003, Commander Dixon was selected as one of the first members of the Menlo Park Police Department’s newly formed Narcotics Enforcement Team.
+Beyond becoming qualified as a court recognized expert in the area of narcotics sales and use, Commander Dixon was the first Menlo Park Police Officer to be certified by the International Association of Chiefs of Police as a Drug Recognition Expert.

-Dixon holds a Bachelor of Science degree in Human Services from Notre Dame de Namur University and is currently pursuing a master’s degree in public administration, also at NDNU.
-In addition, he is a graduate of the Sherman Block Supervisory Leadership Institute.
+Commander Dixon holds a Bachelor of Science degree in Human Services and a Master’s degree in Public Administration from Notre Dame de Namur University.
+He is a graduate of the Sherman Block Supervisory Leadership Institute.

 In addition to his law enforcement career, he is proud to have served as a Staff Sergeant in the United States Marine Corps with the Longshoreman Platoons of 1st Beach & Terminal Operations (BTO) Co., 4th Landing Support Battalion, in both Concord and San Jose, CA. He served in several billets with BTO Company and participated in a variety of logistics-related exercises during his tenure with the company to include railhead retrograde operations, Helicopter Support Team (HST) operations, and Maritime Propositioning Ship backloads in active ports of Blount Island, Florida, Pohang, Republic of Korea and Gladstone, Australia.